 What type of financial aid is available?

 MAPSS offers merit-based tuition scholarships on a highly competitive basis at the time of admission.

-Most incoming students also apply for additional funding, from their undergraduate colleges, independent scholarships, or their home countries.
+Most incoming students also apply for funding from their undergraduate colleges, from outside scholarships, and occasionally from their home countries.

-Many colleges provide fellowships for alumni who go on to graduate study elsewhere.
-Check with your undergraduate Career Services or Dean of Students offices.
+Some colleges provide fellowships for alumni who go on to graduate study elsewhere.
+Check with your undergraduate Career Service Office and your Dean of Students (or their equivalents).

-International students should check with their national governments and with the websites of their local US consulates or embassies.
+International students should look into possible fellowship opportunities from their home governments, and review the websites of their local US consulates or embassies.
 The latter often list funding opportunities for study in the United States.

 Last but not least, you can try searching the University of Chicago’s fellowship database.

 Our Student Loan Administration may be of help in finding preferred rates or government-subsidized loans.